BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/data/get_data`

-This is a version of the `get_data` call described above, but with the required `webRequestid` parameter supplied.
+This is a version of the `get_data` call described above, but with the `webRequestId` parameter supplied.
 In this form, the only filter attributes that are used are `bmde_version` and `fields`.

-Obtain a list of web requests, their current status and the record count for each.
-If a `webRequestId` is supplied, only the status of that request will be returned.
+Note that if the data request includes multiple collections, data will be returned only for those collections whose request status is approved.

 Authentication required.

->Required parameter: **webRequestid** - a specific web request id
+>Required parameter: **webRequestId** - a specific web request id

 >Required parameter: **token** - the user's token